 *Is at least one of the functional impairments checked expected to last for at least one year from the date of screening?

-For functional eligibility for long-term support programs, the child's need for help (i.e., her functional impairments) must be long-term.
+For functional eligibility for long-term support programs, the child's need for help (their functional impairments) must be long term.
 For every ADL/IADL item checked, screeners are asked to indicate whether the functional impairment(s) are expected to last for at least one year from date of screening.
 Health care providers regularly make such predictions.
-If some of the functional impairments are not expected to last but one or more is, then check "yes" for this question.
+If some of the functional impairments are not expected to last but one or more is, then check "Yes" for this question.
 If the screener is not clear about the duration, the screener can seek additional information.
 When the expected duration is not clear, the screener should check "Yes."

 Please take your time answering these questions.
 It is imperative that screeners accurately record the duration of any specific functional limitation.
-On the ADL and IADL page, consider the specific check marks in each category (Bathing, Dressing, etc) and check that the limitation is expected to last if any of the items checked are expected to last a year from the date of screening.
+On the ADL and IADL page, consider the specific check marks in each category (Bathing, Dressing, and so on) and check that the limitation is expected to last if any of the items checked are expected to last a year from the date of screening.

 Brandon a 5-year-old child.
 Under Toileting the screener has checked both Incontinent during the day and Needs physical help, step-by-step cues or a toileting schedule; consider if either one is going to last for a year.
 If Brandon is not likely to be incontinent for another full year, but will continue to need physical help in the bathroom, the screener would select "Yes" to the duration question because there is at least one impairment under toileting that is expected to last a year.